lloc/Multisite-Language-Switcher/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple but powerful plugin that will help you to manage the relations of your contents in a multilingual multisite-installation.
+A simple, powerful and easy to use plugin that will help you to manage your contents in a multilingual multisite-installation.

 == Description ==

-A simple but powerful plugin that will help you to manage the relations of posts, pages, custom post types, categories, tags and custom taxonomies in your multilingual multisite-installation.
+A simple, powerful and easy to use plugin that will help you to manage the relations of posts, pages, custom post types, categories, tags and custom taxonomies in your multilingual multisite-installation.

 The plugin is using the flag-icons from [FamFamFam](http://famfamfam.com).
 Thanks to Mark James for his great work.